Sri Lanka Sacks Cricket Board Days After World Cup Thrashing - UrduPoint

 Sri Lanka were at one point 14-6 and were all out for 55, the fourth-lowest World Cup total in history, while chasing India's 358 in Mumbai on Thursday.

-Sri Lanka play Bangladesh later Monday and needs a mathematical miracle if they are to squeeze into the last four of the World Cup.
+Sri Lanka play Bangladesh later Monday and need a mathematical miracle if they are to squeeze into the last four of the World Cup.

 On Saturday Ranasinghe wrote to full members of the International Cricket Council (ICC) -- which has rules against political interference in the sport -- asking for understanding and support.